Jon M. Huntsman

 Personal life and death

-Huntsman and his wife Karen were married for over 58 years and had nine children.
-Their oldest son, Jon M. Huntsman, Jr., served as the US Ambassador to Singapore from 1992 to 1993, Governor of Utah from 2005 to 2009, US Ambassador to China from 2009 to 2011, and currently serves as the US Ambassador to Russia.
+Their oldest son, Jon M. Huntsman, Jr., served as the US Ambassador to Singapore from 1992 to 1993, Governor of Utah from 2005 to 2009, US Ambassador to China from 2009 to 2011, and US Ambassador to Russia from 2017-2019.
 He was also a candidate for the 2012 Republican presidential nomination.
-Son Peter Huntsman serves as Chairman, President, and CEO of Huntsman Corporation, and another son, Paul Huntsman, is the publisher of the Salt Lake Tribune.
-At the time of his death, the Huntsmans also had 56 grandchildren, two of whom were adopted from China and India, and 19 great-grandchildren.
+Son Peter Huntsman serves as Chairman, President, and CEO of Huntsman Corporation.
+David H. Huntsman serves as President of the Huntsman Foundation and as a member of the Utah State University Board of Trustees, while another son, Paul Huntsman, is the publisher of the Salt Lake Tribune.
+At the time of his death, the Huntsman’s also had 56 grandchildren, two of whom were adopted from China and India, and 19 great-grandchildren.

 Huntsman was a four-time cancer survivor.
 He died on February 2, 2018 at his home in Salt Lake City.